Shippable/docs/sources/platform/workflow/job/runsh.md

         - *template-script
 ```

+## shippable.templates.yml
+Defining separate templates for each of the files might be an overhead if you want to use some common templates in more than one file.
+You can avoid this by creating a separate `shippable.templates.yml` in the root directory of your project and define all your templates in this file and use them in all the jobs file of that project.
+This helps significantly in reducing the number of lines in your yml and also makes your ymls more neat and clean.

-* You can define all your templates in a separate file called `shippable.templates.yml` and then use templates defined in this file across all your jobs in that repo.
-Below is a sample yml using templates defined in separate file.
+Below is a sample yml using templates defined in a separate file.

 * `shippable.templates.yml`